Gary Anderson (designer): Recycling design competition

 Anderson has said that his academic experiences and the spirit of the times were primary determinates of his design; but that violence stemming from the drug-infused political radicalization of the youth movement led him to strive for a graphic approach that, while acknowledging the fluid mysticism of underground psychedelic art associated with Haight-Ashbury, reflected restraint and balance, as well.

-Gary admitted that he did not recognize the importance of his recycling design until he noticed it on a recycling bin while in Amsterdam.
+Anderson admitted that he did not recognize the importance of his recycling design until he noticed it on a recycling bin while in Amsterdam.
 At the time of designing the logo, he was not even a graphic designer, he was pursuing architecture.
 He would go on to state that it only took him "a day or two" to come up with the design.
-Gary went on to write that he made the logo by drawing the design in pencil than would proceed to trace back over the design with black ink.
-Gary went on to state that he came up with the idea of the recycling logo while watching paper being "fed" to a printer.
+Anderson on to write that he made the logo by drawing the design in pencil then would proceed to trace back over the design with black ink.
+He went on to state that he came up with the idea of the recycling logo while watching paper being "fed" to a printer.
 Anderson would go on to pursue a career in urban planning as a result of his architecture passion.

-He has also identified more specific but diverse influences that include a variation on a popular nursery rhyme, an elementary school field trip to an industrial printing press, the Woolmark symbol, and the graphic art of M. C. Escher, which at the time of the design competition had only recently become widely accessible in the United States.
+Anderson has also identified more specific but diverse influences that include a variation on a popular nursery rhyme, an elementary school field trip to an industrial printing press, the Woolmark symbol, and the graphic art of M. C. Escher, which at the time of the design competition had only recently become widely accessible in the United States.